SESYNC-ci/syllabi/docs/_posts/2018-01-16-bsos-faculty.md

 - census
 - ggplot

 After installing jupyterlab, run `jupyter serverextension enable --py jupyterlab --sys-prefix` in the shell/terminal to complete installation.
+[JupyterLab](http://jupyterlab-tutorial.readthedocs.io/en/latest/) runs through your browser, to launch it, enter `jupyter lab` in the shell/terminal, and stop it with Ctrl-C.

 ## Acknowledgements